Archaeology and Anthropology Department (ARC/ANT)

 Ethnographic Methods

 Ethnography is a central method in anthropology.
 This course provides students with the basics of ethnographic research through hands-on group activities with local community partners.
 Students read a variety of texts that describe and apply various approaches towards ethnographic research.
 Using a combination of lecture, discussion, and hands-on activities, the course covers all phases of ethnographic research as students gain skills in a variety of methods in preparation for their capstone thesis projects.
 Activities include human subjects training; developing research questions; participant observations, surveys, and interviewing; using qualitative data analysis software for processing and analyzing data; and presenting research findings to diverse audiences.
 In addition, this course includes examining how ethnographic skills can be useful for future career plans.
 The goal of this course is to teach students skills that can be applied to a variety of careers, as well as to future ethnographic research projects.
 Lect.
 3, Lab 2.
-Prerequisite: ANT 101 or ANT 195 or ANT 202 or ANT 212.
+Prerequisite: ANT 101 or ANT 195 or ANT 202.
 Offered Fall.

 ANT 409 Cr.1-3